 Clarkson College is committed to providing educational opportunities to otherwise qualified students with disabilities to afford such students an opportunity equal to that provided to non-disabled students to achieve a desired educational outcome.
-A "qualified individual" with a disability is one who, with or without reasonable accommodations, meets the academic requirements of the College and these Technical Standards.
+A "qualified individual" with a disability is one who, with or without reasonable accommodations, meets the Clarkson College academic requirements and these technical standards.
 Students with disabilities are not required to disclose their disability to Clarkson College.
-However, students wishing to request reasonable accommodations should contact the Accommodations Office at 402.552.2693.
+However, students wishing to request reasonable accommodations should contact the Accommodations office at 402.552.2693.

-The Accommodations Office determines qualified disability status and assists students in obtaining appropriate accommodations and services.
+The Accommodations office determines qualified disability status and assists students in obtaining appropriate accommodations and services.
 Decisions regarding reasonable accommodation are determined on a case by case basis taking into consideration each student's disability-related needs, disability documentation and program requirements.
 While the process for requesting reasonable accommodations may be started at any time, reasonable accommodations may not be implemented retroactively.

-It therefore is important that students allow ample time for their accommodation requests to be processed.
+It therefore is important that graduate students allow ample time for their accommodation requests to be processed.
 While Clarkson College will make every effort to work with students with disabilities to accommodate their disability-related needs, the College is not required to provide accommodations that fundamentally alter or waive essential program requirements.